Julian22222/PRACTICE/Next_and_NestJS/README-TESTS.md

 //then in your controller : I take as example my Bank/bank-api constructor(@Inject('UsersService') private usersService: any) {}
-//✅ You never touch the database.
+//In this case - You never touch the database.
 Jest doesn’t try to load any DB files.
-//with this option you will not connect ro your DB and your back-end API will not work !!!
+//with this option you will not connect to your DB and your back-end API will not work !!! ❌ Bad Practice
 ```

 See example below